Qualtrics Digital Experience Analytics

 Whiteboard sketches mapping out flows and dependencies for the digital gateway

-Qualtrics capabilities are often siloed in feature areas and have a lot of depth: Segments are a part of profiles and are limited to the data in that system.
+Qualtrics capabilities are typically siloed and have a lot of depth: Segments are a part of profiles and distributions.
 Surveys are incredibly robust, but Digital feedback tends to be more succinct.
 Reporting involves schematizing and joining datasets and then building metrics, widgets, and reports.

-Bringing select capabilities closer together in a simplified format demonstrated not just how Digital could increase time to value but also how Qualtrics could
+Bringing select capabilities closer together in a simplified format demonstrated not just how Digital could increase time to value.

 Qualtrics Program Architecture